 A minimum requirement is to include up-to-date contact details of your company.
-A customer support email address and phone number creates a sense of certainty.
+A customer support email address and phone number create a sense of certainty.
 To add clarity, you can communicate an estimated reply time or service hours.

-Live support via online chat has become more popular during recent years.
+Live support via online chat has become more popular in recent years.
 The speed and ease of communication via chat lower the threshold for asking for help.
-If you decide to implement an online chat on your website, you must commit to providing fast replies during the working hours.
+If you decide to implement an online chat on your website, you must commit to providing fast replies during working hours.
 Otherwise, the chat loses the whole point of the fast and easy way of communication.

-“How to” articles, FAQ section, or even a blog are great ways to tell something more and create a context for your products and services.
+“How to” articles, FAQ sections, or even a blog are great ways to tell something more and create a context for your products and services.
 “How to dress for a bike ride” or “Where to go and what to see” type of content helps the customer to get the most out of the rental equipment and create unforgettable memories.
-Remember, the happier the customers are consuming your services, the more likely they tell their friends about you and share their experience in social media.
+Remember, the happier the customers are consuming your services, the more likely they will tell their friends about you and share their experience on social media.

 Just like in your shop outlet, consumers use their senses when they are shopping online.
-Where traditional brick and mortar stores are more multisensory experiences, online stores rely more on visual sensing.
+Where traditional brick-and-mortar stores are more multisensory experiences, online stores rely more on visual sensing.